Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 description or to send a mail to me!

 This description has been written by Juergen Seifert <seifert@htwm.de>
-using information from the Original
+using information from the woke Original

 		    "ARCnet Installation Manual"